Point Linguist Model: Segment Any Object via Bridged Large 3D-Language Model: Proposed Method

 \subsection{Training Pipeline}

-\paragraph{Prompt Template} Our model is trained end-to-end with prompts that supervise both open-vocabulary segmentation and referring segmentation, ensuring robust generalization across diverse object categories and language instructions:
+\paragraph{Prompt Template} Our model is trained end-to-end with prompts that supervise both open-vocabulary segmentation and referring segmentation, ensuring robust generalization across diverse object categories and language instructions.
+We design sets of task-specific prompt templates, shown in Table \ref{tab:prompts}.
+During training, one prompt is randomly sampled from the corresponding prompt set at each iteration to increase linguistic diversity.
+During evaluation, we use the first one in each list for all methods to ensure stable results.

 \paragraph{Training Data} We aggregate essential training data from the referring point cloud segmentation benchmark, including ScanRefer \cite{chen2020scanrefer}, ReferIt3D \cite{achlioptas2020referit3d} (both Nr3D and Sr3D), and Multi3DRefer \cite{zhang2023multi3drefer}.
 We also aggregate ScanNet200 \cite{rozenberszki2022scannet200} from the open vocabulary segmentation benchmark, which also serves as the foundational scene dataset for the aforementioned referring benchmarks.
 Following previous works on 3D segmentation \cite{he2025segpoint, huang2024openins3d}, we adopt mIoU as the primary metric, defined as the average of all per-point cloud scene Intersection-over-Union (IoU).
 Additionally, we report AP@25 and AP@50, which are based on IoU thresholds of 25\% and 50\%, respectively, measuring the accuracy of instance predictions at different levels of overlap with ground truth.
+Our baselines were trained and evaluated under identical data augmentations and prompt settings to ensure a fair comparison.
+Specifically, we adopt a unified augmentation pipeline for all training, including random point dropout, rotating and flipping, scaling, jittering, and color augmentations. \textbf{Noticed that we did not apply any test-time augmentation in our experiments.}

 \paragraph{Implementation Details} We train our models on 4 Nvidia A100 GPUs.
 The training batch size on each GPU is set to 12, with an initial learning rate of 3e-4.
 We apply a warm-up for the initial 2\% of training steps, followed by a linear decay of the learning rate.
 The total training steps are set to 5000 (approximately one epoch).
 For the model setting, we use the pre-trained class-agnostic Mask3D \cite{schult2023mask3d} to generate 150 object-centric tokens.
 We adopt the LLaMA2-7B \cite{touvron2023llama2} as the LLM, setting the LORA rank to 8 and the LORA alpha to 16.
 We initialize 16 mask queries by default to cover most of the targets and distractors.
 For the GRD, the depth $n$ is set to 3 by default, with the transformer hidden dimension set to 256 and the number of heads set to 8.